Customer experience personalization tips that won't frighten your customers

 CX Best Practices

 There's no shortage of horror stories about emerging technology gone awry.
-There's been smart speakers that have started laughing at its users in an "eerie" manner; predictive technology that auto-completes sentences with "creepy" accuracy.
-And, let's not forget the popular conspiracy theory that smartphone microphones are being used to listen in on their owners' conversations — then using that intel to serve up more relevant ads.
+There's been smart speakers that have started laughing at its users in an "eerie" manner; predictive technology that auto-completes sentences with "creepy" accuracy; and, let's not forget the popular conspiracy theory that smartphone microphones are being used to listen in on their owners' conversations — then using that intel to serve up more relevant ads.

 Most people would say it's hard to make it through the day without getting the sense that companies are watching them from the shadows.
 When brands are intrusive or a little too on the mark with their messaging and ads, it reminds consumers that when using computers, mobile phones and the internet in general, they're providing them with a peek at their preferences and behaviors.

-In the spirit of Halloween, we're sharing our best practices for striking that delicate balance between helpful and eerie.
+We're sharing our best practices for striking that delicate balance between helpful and eerie.
 Here's how to engage with consumers and personalize your brand experience without scaring your customers.

 So much data it will give you goosebumps